JEThornley/MFIT841_Course_Site/content/course/Session 3/_index.md

 type: book  # Do not modify.
 ---

-We’ll explore the impacts of algorithmic and high-frequency trading on markets and the construction of execution benchmarks.
+We’ll explore speed bumps, dark markets and the current discourse of each.

 At the end of this week, you will be able to:
-1. Describe the impact of high frequency trading in stock markets.
+1. Explain the advantages and disadvantages of speed bumps.
-1. Identify the differences between algorithmic trading and high frequency trading.
+1. Weigh the advantages and risks of dark liquidity.
-1. Understand how execution benchmarks are constructed.
+1. Compare the key features that distinguish dark markets from lit exchanges.
-</br></br>
+1. Evaluate when a dark market would be preferred over a lit market for a particular client, asset, or situation.